Kids Blossom OT (Standard)

 Movement and coordination

-• Finding it hard to learn new skills such as riding a bike or using playground equipment
+• Finding it difficult to learn new motor skills such as riding a bike or using playground equipment

-• Avoiding certain types of physical play or movement activities
+• Avoiding certain physical activities or movement-based play

 • Impulsive behaviour